 ACHIEVEMENTS AS COUNCILOR AND PRIORITIES FOR ACTION

-The first three years of the Council presented opportunities for positive action and stimulated intense debate on zoning, public safety, affordable housing, and budget priorities.
+The first five years of the Council presented opportunities for positive action and stimulated intense debate on zoning, public safety, affordable housing, and budget priorities.
+By December 2023 I will have served two terms.

 - Led committee to develop a Percent for Art Bylaw.
 Enacted 2020